ab-arao/FS_TF_Setup/README.md

 ## Serverless SQL Setup DEFUNCT

+A design decision was made to use dynamodb instead for cost reasons

 Now we need a database and want it to be serverless as well, so lets make a postgresql database on top of Amazon Auror ServerLess

 The database module is stored here ( https://github.com/superdug/terraform-aws-aurora-serverless ) snd is invoked in the `main.cf` under the following definition